digital-asset/hub-automation-example/README.md

+Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates.
+All Rights Reserved.
+SPDX-License-Identifier: BD0

 # Example Python Bot

 This repository has a simple skeleton example of a Python Automation that can be run in Daml Hub.
 This can be copied and then adjusted to your application.